NUSTM/HSSWE/README.md

 # HSSWE
 By Leyi Wang, Nanjing University of Science & Technology, China

-## Table of Contents

-- Introduction
-- Datasets
-- Usage
-- Examples
-- Note
-- Citation

 ## Introduction

-This is the source code of our paper " *Leyi Wang, Rui Xia.
-Sentiment Lexicon Construction with Representation Learning Based on Hierarchical Sentiment Supervision[C].
-Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2017: 502-510.*".
+This is the source code of our paper:

+Leyi Wang, and Rui Xia.
+Sentiment Lexicon Construction with Representation Learning Based on Hierarchical Sentiment Supervision.
+Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2017: 502-510.

+If you use this code, please cite our paper.

 ## Datasets